pedrolpena/auto-ftp/README.md

 **COMPILING AND RUNNING THE FTP PROGRAM**
 -----------------------------------------

-To compile, make sure that a java sdk version of at least 1.7 is installed and that the jar archive tool is installed.
+To compile, make sure that a java jdk version of at least 1.7 is installed and that the jar archive tool is installed.

 You can check by typing "javac -version"